|

 Modern Red Dining

-This style fits minimalist venues where red should feel chic rather than traditional or culturally symbolic in appearance and overall design approach.
+This style fits minimalist venues where red should feel chic rather than traditional.

 @lilly.and.wild